free of gluten. intolerant of average.

 • 3 cloves garlic, minced

-• 1/2 cup heavy cream, dairy-free or dairyful we love Country Crock Plant Cream
+• 1/2 cup heavy cream, Use dairy-free or dairyful.
+We love Country Crock Plant Cream

 • 1 tbsp balsamic vinegar